 King Day at the Dome

-Hosted by the state’s NAACP chapter, the 23rd annual “King Day at the Dome” will begin Monday 8 a.m. with a prayer.
-The prayer will be held at Zion Baptist Church, followed by a march to the South Carolina State House and a rally on the grounds where Confederate flags once flew.
-This historical event began in 2000 as a protest to the flag flying on the Statehouse dome.
+Hosted by the state’s NAACP chapter, the 24th annual “King Day at the Dome” will begin Monday 8:30 a.m. with a prayer.
+The prayer will be held at Zion Baptist Church, followed by a march to the South Carolina State House and a rally on the grounds.
+This historical event began in 2000 as a protest to the confederate flay flying on the State House dome. where Confederate flags once flew.
+This year's keynote speaker is Vice President Kamala Harris.
 Visit the South Carolina NAACP’s website or Facebook page for more information.

 UofSC MLK Celebration